Lluciocc/SPC.to/README.md

 ## About SPC.to

-SPC.to est un projet open-source développé avec React et TypeScript.
-L'objectif est de fournir une interface moderne et intuitive pour consulter vos moyennes EcoleDirecte.
+SPC.to is an open-source project developed with React and TypeScript.
+The objective is to provide a modern and intuitive interface to consult your EcoleDirecte averages.

 > [!warning]
 > This project is not affiliated with EcoleDirecte or Aplim in any way.